CYCLING (A FASCINATING GAME)

 Dan Gindling ("Bicycle Collectibles with pricing guide", p.59) says "A Cycling Tour.
 JW Spears and Sons, London, circa 1890s [...] which came with a separate playing board, 27 playing cards, a spinner and cardboard bicycle player pieces".
 (Of course, he also mentions an estimated price, which I keep to myself).
 He adds "Other JW Spears & Sons games include Cycling, A Fascinating Game by JAP, produced in the late 1890s; the 1893 Bicycle Race game and a 1904 German game, Radeln (Cycling)".

-"Spear" is one of the big names in the games world (they are the original producers of "Scrabble").
-The company was founded in Bavaria by Jacob Wolf Spear in 1879, and quite soon grew to become a highly successful games manufacturer with production facilities in Germany and England since the 1880s.
+"Spear" is one of the big names in the games world.
+The company was founded in Bavaria by Jacob Wolf Spear in 1879, and quite soon grew to become a highly successful games manufacturer with production facilities in Germany and England.
 Bruce Whitehill emailed me a couple of years ago and told me that "Spear started in Bavaria but went to England during WWII to escape persecution of the Jews; at one point their games were marked Bavaria, England and New York.
 Francis Spear (the son of Spear & Son), alive but not well and living in England, sold the business a number of years ago."

 As a curiosity, this is a modern dollhouse version of the game, probably made in Spain.
 Quite cute, though not all details are correct (the spinner, for instance, does not belong to that game, and they forgot to include the riders).
 Incidentally, the rule sheet is scanned directly from the picture featured in this page (scroll up to compare), including the bits of paper that are torn, and I suspect that at least the cards are too.
 Of course no one asked for permission (and of course, I do not care about that).